thii/rules_apple_extras/README.md

 ### `objc_library`

-Produces a static library from the given Objective-C source files, with (kind of) support for header maps.
+Produces a static library from the given Objective-C source files, with support for header maps.

 In iOS development, conventionally, when depending on an Objective-C library, you can import its public headers using the system include syntax (`#import